apollographql/apollo-client/docs/source/recipes/testing.md

 The `mocks` array takes objects with specific `request`s and their associated `result`s.
 When the provider receives a `GET_DOG_QUERY` with matching `variables`, it returns the corresponding object from the `result` key.

+> **Your mock request's variables object must exactly match the query variables sent from your component.**

 ### `addTypename`

 You may notice the prop being passed to the `MockedProvider` called `addTypename`.
 The reason this is here is because of how Apollo Client normally works.
 When a request is made with Apollo Client normally, it adds a `__typename` field to every object type requested.
 This is to make sure that Apollo Client's cache knows how to normalize and store the response.
 When we're making our mocks, though, we're importing the raw queries _without typenames_ from the component files.